opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Jobs.md

     .popupHead}** radio button to run the job on one machine in the group.
 b.
 Select the **[Run on Each Machine[[]{.MCTextPopupArrow}If this     option is set, OpCon runs the job on every machine in the group.
-    When the job\'s schedule is built and the job qualifies for the day, OpCon creates a copy of the job for each machine in the group while assigning a specific machine to each copy of the job.
+    When the job's schedule is built and the job qualifies for the day, OpCon creates a copy of the job for each machine in the group while assigning a specific machine to each copy of the job.
 The copy of each job is named using the following syntax: Job Name_Machine Name.